coateds/DevOpsOnWindows/UsingLinux.md

 Bash logon configuration files
 * See  LPIC 1 exam notes

-Grep notes
-* ^goober  ---  all lines that begin with 'goober'
-* goober$ lines that end with 'goober'
-* [] match any of the characters in the brackets
-* ^[] match lines that start with a character in the brackets
-* [a-j] all characters between a and j
-* -c  ---  count

 Powershell grep equiv
 * `get-content README.md | select-string -Pattern ^https -casesensitive`